Pokémon

 Getting Started

-Download the distro code for your game from cdn.cs50.net/games/2018/x/projects/7/pokemon.zip and unzip pokemon.zip, which should yield a directory called pokemon.
+Download the distribution code for your game from cdn.cs50.net/2d/2025/x/projects/7/pokemon.zip and unzip pokemon.zip, which should yield a directory called pokemon.

 cd pokemon